 The state of Tabasco represents 1.26% of the country's area.
-By 2015, the state of Tabasco is divided into 17 municipalities.
-The 95.5% of the surface of the state presents warm humid climate, the remaining 4.5% is subhumid climate toward the eastern part of the state.
-The average state rainfall is 2 550 mm annually, rainfall occurs throughout the year, being more abundant in the months of June to October.
+By 2015, the state of Tabasco was divided into 17 municipalities.
+95.5% of the surface of the state presents a warm humid climate, the remaining 4.5% has a subhumid climate toward the eastern part of the state.
+The average state rainfall is 2,550 mm annually, rainfall occurs throughout the year and is more abundant in the months of June through October.

 The hot humid climate favors the cultivation of banana, papaya, orange, lemon, coconut, cocoa, rice, maize and pepper, among others.
 The state of Tabasco has a large area of natural pastures, which favors the exploitation of cattle through the system of free grazing or extensive livestock.
-Due to its hardiness and tolerance to high temperatures, Zebu cattle are best adapted to the tropical climate of the state.
-Raising cattle is mainly aimed at obtaining meat, although there is also an important dairy production in the state.
+Due to their hardiness and tolerance to high temperatures, Zebu cattle are best adapted to the tropical climate of the state.
+Raising cattle is mainly aimed at obtaining meat, although dairy production is also important in the state.